 The mission of the South Carolina African American Heritage Commission (SCAAHC) is to identify and promote the preservation of historic sites, structures, buildings, and culture of the African American experience in South Carolina, and to assist and enhance the efforts of the South Carolina Department of Archives and History.
 The 15-member commission includes representatives from all regions of the state.

 Call & Response Newsletter: Current and back issues through Fall 2006.

 Preserving Our Places in History Awards

 Award Recipients 2018 (PDF)

-“Preserving Our Places in History” Awards Ceremony and Luncheon, April 3, 2020, USC Pastides Alumni Center, Columbia
+“Preserving Our Places in History” Awards Ceremony and Luncheon, October 2020, Columbia

 South Carolina African American Heritage Foundation